 - Contact clients to confirm upcoming appointments for biometrics, interviews and oath ceremonies;

-- Prepare applications under attorney supervision for immigration matters involving Naturalization, VAWA, T and U-Visa forms of relief;
+- Prepare applications and Declarations (when applicable) under attorney supervision for immigration matters involving Naturalization, VAWA, T and U-Visa forms of relief;

 - Update file docket sheets; and

 - Occasional travel to other LAFLA offices to conduct client interviews once safe to do so.

 BENEFITS AND COMPENSATION – LAFLA offers a diverse environment with competitive compensation based on comparable public interest salaries.
 We also offer a generous benefits package for full-time employees including medical, dental, and vision for employees and dependents, life insurance, long-term disability and long-term care insurance, and 403(b) retirement plan.
 Eligible employees may also qualify for bilingual supplements, law student loan reimbursements, and a cell phone stipend.